JaxGaussianProcesses/GPJax/README.md

 python setup.py develop
 ```

-It is then recommended that you check your installation using the supplied unit tests
+We then recommend you check your installation using the supplied unit tests.

 ```python
 python -m pytest tests/